SamuelSwartzberg/flashcardifying_text_temp/temp-math.md

 e ≈ 2.718
 e = ∑⎵n=0⎵⎴∞⎴1/(n!)

+# exponentiation

+Exponentiation is nonassociative and noncommutative.
+The order of operations for serial exponentiation is typically top-down.

+## properties/identities

+(for integer exponents)

+### exponent rules

+The exponent rules is a set of identities that hold for all integer exponents on all non-zero bases b⎴n⎴b⎴m⎴ = b⎴n+m⎴
+(b⎴n⎴)⎴m⎴ = b⎴nm⎴
+(bc)⎴n⎴ = b⎴n⎴c⎴n⎴

 # square root

-The nth root of a number x is a number r such that r^n = x (n ∈ N) A square/cube root is the nth root where n=2/3.
+The nth root of a radicand x is a number r such that r^n = x (n ∈ N) The degree of a root is the n of the nth root
+A square/cube root is a root with a degree of 2/3.
 Root extraction is the computation of a nth root.
+A surd is an unresolved root.

+## real roots

 A real root is a root which is a real number.
 Any number may have 0 - 2 real roots.
 There are 2 nth real roots for any even n.
 The nth real root of 0 is 0.
 A negative number has no real roots.

+### properties

+For non-negative real radicands a, b: nthRoot(n, a⎴m⎴) = (a⎴m⎴)⎴1/n⎴ = a⎴m/n⎴
+nthRoot(n, ab) = nthRoot(n, a)*nthRoot(n, b)
+nthRoot(n, a/b) = nthRoot(n, a)/nthRoot(n, b)

+### imaginary unit

+The imaginary unit is a non-real number satisfying x⎴2⎴+1=0. imaginary unit =symb=> i

+## notation

 The radical symbol is the symbol √ with a line continuing on top indicating a root.
-The n of a nth root is placed on the top left of the radical symbol.
+The degree of a root is placed on the top left of the radical symbol.
-The radical symbol without an n generally refers to the square root.
+The radical symbol without an explicit degree generally refers to the square root.

+## in terms of exponentiation

+nthRoot(degree, radicand) = radicand⎴1/degree⎴

 # equations